carlosmori/sandbox-challenge-test/sandbox-app/README.md

 # Side Notes

+### Extra Bonus: Static Site Generation...

+I thought... if the data in the blockchain is never going to change.

+Would it make sense to statically generate the 10.000 detail pages?

+One for each NFT of the collection ?

+Just to play around I implemented a Proof of concept on how to pre render all the details routes.
+(Only with the first 2 Doggies in this case)

+Check out the branch:

+> `feat/static-site-Generation`

+I didnt put much effort in abstraction and clean code practices.
+But it worked.

+Advantages

+- No Client side request to the blockchain (Massive performance increase)
+- All the detail pages are going to be scrapped by web crawlers (Massive SEO gain)

+Disadvantages

+- 10k api request per build.
+(Super slow build by flooding the server with requests)

+If there was a way to avoid re buidling pages that are already cached.
+This would be the most performant scenario for this web app.

 ### No unit testing performed but...

 Due to the fact that I needed to support SCSS I have a custom Vite configuration on top of Nuxt to compile those .scss files.